jkunimune/nibasa/description.md

 | mid   | e     | o    |
 | open  | a     |      |

-there exist several additional letters that are only used in proper names:
+there exist several additional letters that are only used in proper names and culturally specific terms (like arts and dishes):
 - “zh” for the voiced postalveolar/retroflex fricative/affricate (ʒ\~ʐ or d͡ʒ\~ɖ͡ʐ)
 - “sh” for the voiceless postalveolar/retroflex fricative (ʃ\~ʂ)
 - “gh” for the voiced dorsal fricative (ɣ\~ʁ)
 - “th” and “dh” for the voiceless and voiced dental fricatives (θ and ð)
 - “lh” for the voiceless lateral approximant or lateral fricative (l̥\~ɬ)
 - “mh”, “nh”, “ngh”, and “rh” for voiceless sonorants (m̥, n̥, ŋ̊, and r̥\~ɹ̥)
+- "ts" for the voiceless alveolar affricate (t͡s)
 - “kc” and “gc” for the voiceless and voiced laminal clicks (k͡|\~k͡ǂ and ɡ͡|\~ɡ͡ǂ)
 - “q” and “gq” for the voiceless and voiced postalveolar clicks (k͡! and ɡ͡!)
 - “x” and “gx” for the voiceless and voiced lateral clicks (k͡ǁ and ɡ͡ǁ)